NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 The given float value is converted to the internal  QDOS format for floating point  numbers and those 6 bytes are sent to the given channel  number.
-The full range of QL numbers can be sent including all the negative values. `GET\_FLOAT <KeywordsG.clean.html#get-float>`__ will return negative values correctly (unless an error occurs).
+The full range of QL numbers can be sent including all the negative values. :ref:`get-float` will return negative values correctly (unless an error occurs).

 **EXAMPLE**